Machine learning model training

 A data warehouse and a data mart have different audiences.
-The warehouse is a resource available to the entire organization at large, as inputs for machine learning and as support for strategic decisions through model generation and predictive analytics; in short, all the business intelligence (BI) needs.
+The warehouse is a resource available to the entire organization.
+It holds inputs for machine learning and supports strategic decisions across the business through model generation and data analytics.
+In short, the data warehouse holds all of the data required to support business intelligence (BI) needs.

 The data mart, being a curated subset of all the data, is extracted from the warehouse with a specific research goal, for a specific department, or to support a single business goal.
 There may be data marts for sales, finance, marketing, and engineering.

-In both cases the data is read-only, with consumers able to sample data without the ability to change the warehouse or the mart.
-This protects the data and enables more widespread distribution of it.
+In both cases the data is read-only, with consumers able to sample data without the ability to change the ware

 The lengthy, challenging task of designing and implementing a data warehouse is necessary to provide a single integrated data source that paints a comprehensive, coherent view of the historical data and decisions made by the business.